-In those units which have been designated to provide personnel, seniority will be the dominant factor in the selection of officers required to work their regular days off, provided that the member to be selected possesses the necessary skill or special qualifications to perform the duties required.
-The Employer shall seek volunteers on the basis of seniority from among those qualified officers in said unit.
-If there are insufficient qualified volunteers, the Employer shall select officers on the basis of reverse seniority, provided that the Employer may assign probationary officers without regard to seniority.
+In those units which have been designated to provide personnel, seniority will be the dominant factor in the selection of Officers required to work their regular days off, provided that the Officer to be selected possesses the necessary skill or special qualifications to perform the duties required.
+The Employer shall seek volunteers on the basis of seniority from among those qualified Officers in said unit.
+If there are insufficient qualified volunteers, the Employer shall select Officers on the basis of reverse seniority, provided that the Employer may assign probationary officers without regard to seniority.

-The Employer will post a notice of such events on the unit bulletin board and officers desiring to exercise the option to work will notify their unit commanding officer within seven days of the date the notice was posted.
+The Employer will post a notice of such events in the CO book and Officers desiring to exercise the option to work will notify their unit commanding officer within seven days of the date the notice was posted.